Arundathijay/Arundathijay/README.md

 :girl: ABOUT ME

-• Web Development Bootcamp in Ironhack
+• Completed Web Development Bootcamp in Ironhack

 • Skilled in JavaScript, React, CSS, HTML5, Node JS, MongoDB, Express JS, Relational Databases, GIT, and RESTful API.

 Some of the projects I built individually and as a team;
 • Developed a 2d canvas game using JavaScript, HTML, CSS, and bootstrap. (https://virus-hack.netlify.app/)

 • Developed a social media app where people can share their thoughts with friends using node Js, express js, sass, and Hbs.

 • Developed a MERN stack app to use as a group chat where friends can create events to participate using React Js, node Js, express js, MongoDB, and CSS. (https://iron-gapp.netlify.app/)